pl80tech/CarND-Path-Planning-Project/Writeup.md

 ---
 ## Rubric Points

-Here are the [Rubric Points](https://review.udacity.com/#!/rubrics/1971/view) which are required to pass the project.
+Here are the [Rubric Points](https://review.udacity.com/#!/rubrics/1971/view) which need to be addressed to meet the requirements of this project.

 ---
 ## Output video